sstacha/uweb-install/README.md

 sudo cp -f $HOME/uweb/production_files/gunicorn.service /etc/systemd/system/gunicorn.service
 NOTE: if not using the uweb user and www-data group change the user and group in this script now
 # enable and start our new gunicorn service
-systemctl enable gunicorn
-systemctl start gunicorn
-systemctl status gunicorn
+sudo systemctl enable gunicorn sudo systemctl start gunicorn sudo systemctl status gunicorn
 # make sure it is running and check for pid file
 ls $HOME/uweb/website
 (you should see a uweb.sock file)